usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

 - Materials needed:
     - Whiteboard & markers or digital sharing interface (optional)
 - Instructions for facilitator:
-    - Pose the question to participants and listen to the discussion
+    - Pose the question to participants and listen to the discussion.

 **Group discussion: Consideration of user needs<a name="two"></a>**